Arucard1983/ERYA-Bulk/src/readme.txt

 # Backports several compatibility libraries from the new wxWidgets based ERYA-Profiling.
 # Support to SRIM tables and custom function to the Stopping-Power evaluation, along an updated Ziegler's Parameters widget.
 # The fitting and basic profiling process now had a gauge dialog that informs some basic progress information, along the possibility to abort the whole process.
+# Some minor bugfixes on main interface events.
+# The widget dialogs can now be resized by mouse.

 7. Troubleshooting and Issues